 In fact, I had boxes of disposable diapers stacked all the way up to the ceiling in several places of our home well before our first baby was scheduled to arrive.

 The only diaper concern I had was whether Pampers were really better than Huggies and where to find the best diaper coupons and deals.

-It wasn’t until a few months later that that my towers of disposable convenience had started to tumble.
-Back in 2010, Pampers was put on the spotlight for their new technology allegedly causing severe chemical burns on children’s skin.
+It wasn’t until a few months later when Pampers was put on the spotlight for their new DryMax technology that my towers of disposable convenience had started to tumble.

 Now, after years of cloth diapering under my belt, I totally consider myself a seasoned fluff pro, worthy of giving useful cloth diaper advice.
 So if you’re considering cloth diapers but aren’t quite sure just yet, let me tell you what I think about the reality of cloth diapering…

 Cloth diaper drawback #1 – Convenience

 Cloth diapers might seem like the most inconvenient product made in the world of parenthood, right?

 - Learning to use cloth diapers may take some practice.

 - When you change your baby’s diaper outside of your home, you’ll need to carry the soiled diaper with you.
 (I know…)

 - Unless you use a liner that wicks moisture away from baby’s skin, you’ll need to change diapers often.